This ski trip packing list will get you ready for your winter getaway!

 And I’ve been able to do it with a carry-on only!
 So there are 2 options if you are doing carry-on only.
 Number one is if you have your own ski/snowboard equipment, you will have to pay for checking oversized sporting equipment.
 You can stuff all your skiing clothes in here just be sure to check the weight limit.

-However, if you are RENTING your equipment at your destination and still want to do a carry on here’s the best hack for packing all your skiing clothes in a carry-on:
+However, if you are RENTING your equipment at your destination and still want to do a carry-on luggage here’s the best hack for packing all your skiing clothes in a carry-on, use space saver bags – CHECK PRICES.

 These space saver bags are amazing!!
 They are so much better than packing cubes.
 In fact, I’ve always hated packing cubes.
 On my trip to Park City, Utah, where I rented all my equipment, I managed to fit 2 bulky coats in my carry-on by using these bags!